pkoswald/ENC4265/reflective_blogs.md

 I chose to explore the FAQ page on the [GameStop website](https://www.gamestop.com/faq/).
 One of the first issues I noticed is that the first two groups of questions answered were all related to the GameStop Pro reward account.
 This gives the feeling that the FAQ page is just an advertisement for the service, since it answers those questions instead of any related to problems the customer may have.
 I also feel that the FAQ is missing many questions that customers would want answered.
 For example, the FAQ doesn't have any information on cancelling or changing an order after it has been placed.
 One of the strengths of the page is that it goes over how to redeem each type of virtual currency card available at the store, which could be a common problem for customers since they all require different platforms or websites to redeem them.

+AI Statement: No AI was used when in this assignment.